Extending the SwiftUI DocumentGroup with more features

 Note that the DocumentGroup

 must have been presented for this to work.
-The internal code adds a security delay whenever needed, to ensure that the browser is available.
+The internal code will add a tiny delay, if needed, to ensure that the browser is available.

 How to present modal screens